KiClaudia/greeniguana/README.md

 made a change to the main data sheet because there is a "na" in WC$X0428agg that I actually typed in that I need to delete so R recognizes it as actually na.

-As part f the 1LPSPhysDiffTXGroupGraphs script, I have 24 and 72hr post lps into it.
+As part of the 1LPSPhysDiffTXGroupGraphs script, I have 24 and 72hr post lps into it.
 Graphs into Output?72hrpost1LPSonPhys

+Adding 1week to the script but only doing bka, lys, agg, osi Adding 2week ""